HDFGroup/hsds/docs/kubernetes_install_azure.md

    Note the public-ip (EXTERNAL-IP).
 This is where you can access the HSDS service externally.
 It may take some time for the EXTERNAL-IP to show up after the service deployment.
 For additional configuration options to handle SSL related scenarios please see: *frontdoor_install_azure.md*
    Additional reference for Azure Front Door <https://docs.microsoft.com/en-us/azure/frontdoor/>
-5. Now we will deploy the HSDS containers.
+4. Now we will deploy the HSDS containers.
 In ***k8s_deployment_azure.yml***, customize the values for: env sections:
     * HSDS_ENDPOINT (change to `http://public-ip` where pubic-ip is the EXTERNAL-IP from step 3 above)
     * BUCKET_NAME (this is the name of the blob container created earlier) containers sections
-    * image: 'myacrname.azurecr.io/hsds:v1' to reflect the acr repository for deployment.
+    * image: 'myacrname.azurecr.io/hsds:v1' to reflect the acr repository for deployment for custom builds.
-6. Apply the deployment: `$ kubectl apply -f k8s_deployment_azure.yml`
+5. Apply the deployment: `$ kubectl apply -f k8s_deployment_azure.yml`
-7. Verify that the HSDS pod is running: `$ kubectl get pods`  a pod with a name starting with hsds should be displayed with status as "Running".
+6. Verify that the HSDS pod is running: `$ kubectl get pods`  a pod with a name starting with hsds should be displayed with status as "Running".
-8. Additional verification: Run (`$ kubectl describe pod hsds-xxxx`) and make sure everything looks OK
+7. Additional verification: Run (`$ kubectl describe pod hsds-xxxx`) and make sure everything looks OK
-9. To locally test that HSDS functioning
+8. To locally test that HSDS functioning
     * Create a forwarding port to the Kubernetes service `$ sudo kubectl port-forward hsds-1234 8080:5101` (use another port if 8080 is unavailable)
     * From a browser hit: <http://127.0.0.1:8080/about> and verify that "cluster_state" is "READY"